Liquidation by Winding up - Understanding the concept

 - Report from the directors: a list of all the obligations related to the creditors must be prepared with the alleged amounts to be paid.

 - Appointing a liquidator: the creditors will nominate a liquidator.
 Sometimes, a committee to inspect the winding-up process can be established.

 - The dissolution of the company.

-The Compulsory path
+The Compulsory Path

-The above-mentioned reasons can arise due to a petition coming from a party related to the company, such as creditors or shareholders, or the company itself, being filed by a lawyer to the Hong Kong authorities.
+The above-mentioned reasons can arise due to a petition from a party related to the company, such as creditors or shareholders, or the company itself, filed by a lawyer to the Hong Kong authorities.
 In this sense, here are the steps for this winding up scenario:

 - Filing a motion to wind up a company: the petition must be prepared according to the Companies Ordinance statutes and be done through an appointed lawyer.
-The motion for the winding up petition must be published 7 days before the court hearing in the gazette and two local newspapers.
+The motion for the winding up petition must be published seven days before the court hearing in the gazette and two local newspapers.

-- Court hearing: during the court hearing, the motion for the winding-up process will be evaluated and if accepted, the court will issue a winding-up order.
+- Court hearing: during the court hearing, the motion for the winding-up process will be evaluated, and if accepted, the court will issue a winding-up order.

 - Appointment of the liquidator: a liquidator can be appointed either by the court or by having denominated a liquidator previous to the order being issued by the court.